danielguillan/bem-constructor/README.md

 ### 4. Responsive suffixes

 With [responsive suffixes](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) you are able to denote conditional states or breakpoints where permutations to an object may occur.
-This is specially useful when dealing with media queries that *modify* the base values of a give UI element.
+This is specially useful when dealing with media queries that *modify* the base values of a given UI element.

 ## Installation